 If you’re hopelessly confused how this works (I was!), think of the smaller vat as the first retort in a double retort still, although it’s charged with wash rather than low wines.
 It’s a most unusual arrangement that I’ve yet to see anywhere else.

 Next to the Port Mourant still, separated from it by the elevated walkway, is the Versailles still.
 It’s a classic Demerara vat still, and is also known as the single wooden pot still.
-Built in the 1890s, the Versailles still is very similar to the Port Mourant still, except there’s no second vat in the liquid/vapor pipeline.
+The Versailles still is very similar to the Port Mourant still, except there’s no second vat in the liquid/vapor pipeline.

 Every so often, both the Port Mourant and Versailles undergo maintenance to replace a few wooden planks comprising the side of the vat.
 Replacing all the planks at once would change the still’s flavor profile too much.
 However, in 2006 the Versailles still was in such bad shape that the entire vat was rebuilt.